 Rotisserie Holiday Ham

 Don’t just throw a cold ham on the table.
-Warmed in the oven isn’t much better.
-Get out the rotisserie kit, fire up the grill, and add real flavor.
-This is better than those glazed hams you stand in line for and you can serve hot and ready.
-So try this great rotisserie holiday ham.
+Warming in the oven is okay.
+Instead, get out the rotisserie kit, fire up the grill, and add some real flavor.
+This is better than those glazed hams you stand in line for and you can serve this hot and ready.

 - 1 Boneless Ham about 5 pounds

 - 1/2 cup brown sugar